Nayeemr45/Flutter-Weather-App/README.md

-# Flutter-Weather-App
+# Flutter-Weather-App ☁
 ---
 - User Can select 🏙️ City from 🔽 Dropdown
 - User Can 🔄 Refresh from ⋮ More 🔽 Dropdown Button

+- Here I use ☁ OpenWeather Api to get the 🌤 Weather Data
 ---

 <p float="left">